nootr/sobchak/README.md

 All these properties give us enough information to determine which hypervisors should be paired to improve the overall resource distribution.

+### Executing the migrations

+> In theory, there is no difference between theory and practice.
+But, in
+> practice, there is.

+Executing the list of migrations will work if they're performed right now, but what if another instance has been provisioned during our migrations?
+There's always a chance that a hypervisor which should have enough resources left at some point in the process suddenly doesn't.

+If only we could disable all affected hypervisors and overrule this disabled state for our own list of migrations.

+*TODO: try to migrate to a disabled hypervisor*

+TBD :o